China holds live fire drills, as border dispute with India enters fifth week

 On Friday, the Indian government convened an all party meeting to brief national political parties on the Doklam situation, in which senior ministers expressed support for a diplomatic solution.

 "Evidently, while the Indian side is trying to create wiggle room for de-escalation, the nature of the Chinese response is not proving particularly helpful.
-De-escalation without one or another side losing face thus becomes harder," said Brookings India Fellow Dhruva Jaishankar
+De-escalation without one or another side losing face thus becomes harder," said Brookings India Fellow Dhruva Jaishankar.

 "All military forces must be prepared for a range of contingencies and we are seeing that, but there is also a good deal of alarmism.
 There has not been a death on the India-China border for forty years, and both sides have learned from experience as to how to manage their differences," added Jaishankar.